ValerioS05/pj1nuraghe/README.md

 ### 1. Favicon
    - favicon created from [favicon.io](https://favicon.io/favicon-generator/)
-   - View details about each nuraghe, including location, history, and architectural features.

 ### 2. Virtual Tour
    - Experience virtual tour of nuraghes, allowing users to immerse in these ancient structures from the comfort of their own homes with images and video.